 At McCain, we’re passionate about potatoes.
 And with our potato products, we aim to bring joy to everyday meal times.
 As a family-owned company, we care both about using simple ingredients in our products and about our people who make them.
-Here you’ll find out everything you need to know about who we are, how we create simple food that tastes good, our sustainability projects and where we – and our potatoes – come from, as well as getting to know the farmers we support and who grow the potatoes we use.
+Here you’ll find out everything you need to know about who we are and working for McCain.

 In 1957, the McCain brothers founded our company in their hometown of Florenceville, Canada.
 McCain created the first ever frozen chip and went on to become the world’s largest manufacturer of frozen potato products.

-Today McCain is still family owned, and has grown to 41 production facilities across six continents, employing over 17,000 across the world.
+Today McCain is still family-owned, and has grown to 52 production facilities across six continents, employing over 21,000 employees across the world.
 That’s a lot of potato experts.

 McCAIN IN THE UK